psthomas/psthomas.github.io/README.md

 * Disqus comments load on a button click rather than automatically
 * Typography changes, mainly to the body text and navigation bar
 * Wider text field for the body
-* Author bio-image toggle in front matter of pages/posts
 * A variety of other style tweaks

 Here are the two commits showing the changes: